Guide to Creating a Personal Space

 - Frank and Myrrh Blend for Prayer: There is just something about using oils of the Bible during my personal time, partly for symbolism, but also because the ingredients are an excellent blend for calming your mind and relieving stress.

-- Focus for Reading: Focus essential oil is a great help to those who want to relax, read, or for Bible study.
+- Study: Study Essential Oil is a great help to those who want to relax but remain focused.
+It is one of my favorites to use during reading or for Bible study.
 It helps shut down outside thoughts while easing stress and increasing focus.

-- Anxiety X for Stress Relief: Anxiety X is one of my personal favorites for preparing for a stressful day, or washing away the stress at the end of the day.
+- Anxiety X: Anxiety X is a customer favorite for preparing for a stressful day, or washing away the stress at the end of the day.
+Diffuse Anxiety X in your personal space whether you are preparing for a big day, or if you are wrapping up a strenuous day.

 - Blue Funk for Boosting Your Mood: Blue Funk essential oil blend is my go-to when the I am struggling with feeling sad.

-- Tranquility for Peace: Tranquility essential oil blend is a blend of some of my favorite essential oils to bring the feeling of peace during trying times.
+- Stability: Formerly known as Tranquility, Stability Essential Oil is a blend of some of my favorite essential oils to bring the feeling of peace during trying times.

 Make It Your Own